Left-Handed Girl

-Left-Handed Girl (左撇子女孩) is a 2025 drama film, written, directed and produced by Shih-Ching Tsou.
-It stars Janel Tsai, Shih-Yuan Ma, Nina Ye, Brando Huang, Akio Chen and Xin-Yan Chao.
-Sean Baker serves as co-writer, producer, and editor.
+Left-Handed Girl (左撇子女孩) is a 2025 drama film, co-written, co-produced, and directed by Shih-Ching Tsou.
+It stars Janel Tsai, Ma Shih-Yuan, Nina Ye, Brando Huang, Akio Chen and Xin-Yan Chao.
+Sean Baker serves as co-writer, co-producer, and editor.

-The film had its world premiere at the Critics' Week section of the 2025 Cannes Film Festival on 15 May.
-It was released in the United States in a limited release on November 14, before streaming on Netflix on November 28.
-It was selected as the Taiwanese entry for Best International Feature Film at the 98th Academy Awards.
+The film had its world premiere at the Critics' Week section of the 2025 Cannes Film Festival on May 15.
+It was released theatrically in France on September 17, 2025 and in the United States in a limited release on November 14, before streaming on Netflix on November 28.
+It was selected as the Taiwanese entry for Best International Feature Film at the 98th Academy Awards, making the December shortlist.